Novi Sad raid

-The Novi Sad raid (Рација у јужној Бачкој; also known as the Raid in southern Bačka, the Novi Sad massacre, the Újvidék massacre, or simply The Raid; Рација) was a massacre carried out by the Royal Hungarian Army, the armed forces of Kingdom of Hungary, during World War II, after the Hungarian occupation of Yugoslav territories and annexation of the Kingdom of Yugoslavia.
+The Novi Sad raid (Рација у јужној Бачкој; also known as the Raid in southern Bačka, the Novi Sad massacre, the Újvidék massacre, or simply The Raid; Рација) was a massacre carried out by the Royal Hungarian Army, the armed forces of the Kingdom of Hungary, during World War II, after the Hungarian occupation of Yugoslav territories and the annexation of the Kingdom of Yugoslavia.
 It resulted in the deaths of 3,000–4,000 civilians in Novi Sad and surrounding towns in the southern Bačka (Bácska) region.

-The Hungarian occupational authorities began raiding towns and villages in southern Bačka as early as 4 January 1942, ostensibly as a means of suppressing Partisan resistance, though the historical record shows that the Hungarian Government was attempting to improve its geopolitical standing vis-à-vis Germany.
+The Hungarian occupational authorities began raiding towns and villages in southern Bačka as early as 4 January 1942, ostensibly as a means of suppressing Partisan resistance, though the historical record shows that the government of Hungary was attempting to improve its geopolitical standing vis-à-vis Germany.
 The first town to be raided was Čurug, followed by Gospođinci, Titel, Temerin, Đurđevo and Žabalj.
 The victims were seemingly detained at random while conducting everyday activities.
 On 20 January, the city of Novi Sad (Újvidék) was surrounded and placed on curfew; its telephone lines were cut.
 Over the next several days, the occupational authorities went about arresting "suspicious" individuals.
 More than 1,000 of the city's residents were killed by the time the raid ended.
 The victims in both Novi Sad and the wider region were mostly Serbs and Jews, though several Romani, Rusyns, Russians and Hungarians were killed as well.
-In Novi Sad, victims were forced to march across the frozen Danube, only to perish when the ice sheet was shattered by shelling from the shore.
+In Novi Sad, victims were forced to march across the frozen Danube, only to perish when the ice sheet was shattered by artillery rounds fired from the shore.
 Some were pushed into holes in the ice sheet, causing them to drown or succumb to hypothermia, while others were shot in the street.

 The Hungarian government and news media condemned the raid, calling for an immediate investigation.
 In 1943, the Hungarians conducted a mass trial of those suspected of organizing the raid, handing down prison terms ranging from 10 to 15 years.
 The convicts escaped to Germany.
 After the war, several trials were held in Hungary and Yugoslavia, resulting in the conviction and execution of a number of key organizers.
 The final court proceedings relating to the raid took place in 2011, when Sándor Képíró was tried and acquitted of murdering over 30 civilians in Novi Sad.

 The raid has been fictionalized in literature and film in both Serbia and Hungary.
 The killings continue to strain relations between the two countries.
 In June 2013, Hungarian President János Áder formally apologized for the war crimes that the Hungarian military had committed against Serbian civilians during the war.